knative/release/README.md

 | v1.9    | 2022-11-15   | psschwei       | evankanderson       | 2022-11-08 | 2022-11-16

 ## Release leads

-Current Knative volunteers are listed in the [release roster](./ROSTER.md).
+The current pool of Knative release lead volunteers are listed in the [release roster](./ROSTER.md).
 If you would like to be a Knative release lead, please open a PR to add your name to the list!

-## Release cycles

-[Each phase of a Knative release cycle](PHASES.md) requires its set of actions to be fully completed before moving on to the next phase of the cycle.
-Most of the phases involve performing various [procedures](PROCEDURES.md) on the [repos to be released](PHASES.md#repos-to-be-released) during that phase.
+Please note: Before volunteering to lead a specific release, please look over the [release timeline](TIMELINE.md) to ensure your availability during the various checkpoints for that release is going to be a match.